BattlesnakeOfficial/board/README.md

 ## Development

 ### Configure

+This project requires Node 10.19.
+The dependencies may fail to install on newer versions.

-Create a `.env.local` file at the root of the project to set the host variable. `localhost` is the default but will not work with the CORS policy for snake part svg files. `127.0.0.1` is whitelisted for CORS.
+Create a `.env.local` file at the root of the project to set the host that the local board URL serves from. `localhost` is the default but will not work with the CORS policy for snake part svg files. `127.0.0.1` is whitelisted for CORS.

 ```shell
 # File: /.env.local